RemiJorge/Messaging/sprint_4/README.md

 You can now send and receive files to and from the server!

+You can now join, leave, create and delete channels!

 We have improved the graphical interface of the client Please enjoy the new features!